C-Loftus/Princeton-Thesis/doc/main.md

 ## Codebase Walkthrough

-All of the code base for this paper can be found at [https://github.com/C-Loftus/Princeton-Thesis/](https://github.com/C-Loftus/Princeton-Thesis/).This code base is set up as a monorepo. `doc` holds all documentation including the code used to generate this thesis from its markdown source. `server` holds the code for the central federated learning server and all code for aggregating weights or controlling the system from its web API. `client` holds all the code that a user needs in order to do local training and interact with the server. `frontend` holds the React frontend for the central federated learning server.
+All of the code for this paper and project can be found at [https://github.com/C-Loftus/Princeton-Thesis/](https://github.com/C-Loftus/Princeton-Thesis/).This code base is set up as a monorepo. `doc` holds all documentation including the code used to generate this thesis from its markdown source. `server` holds the code for the central federated learning server and all code for aggregating weights or controlling the system from its web API. `client` holds all the code that a user needs in order to do local training and interact with the server. `frontend` holds the React frontend for the central federated learning server.
 Finally, `numen-modifications` holds any code related to linux mobile devices and scripts to interact with them through voice, or modifications to existing software like `numen`.

 To build and replicate any software in this repository, there is either a makefile, `package.json` , or `pyproject.toml` file in each directory.
 A `.pythonversion` file specifies the proper version of python to use (python 3.8.14) and it is recommended to use pyenv to control python versions to match and avoid any version errors.